zoowe/dlePy/TUTORIALS/LESSON_06/README.md

 ### :large_blue_diamond: Collecting data

-In each `output.dat` file, the following information need to be extracted:
+From each `output.dat` file, the following information need to be extracted:

-- Number of grid point used in k-point sampling
+- Number of grid point used in k-point sampling ( if it can not be found in `output.dat`, use value from `input.inp` )
 - Number of k-points in calculations
 - Total energy
 - Total running time (use CPU time instead of Walltime)